csruiliu/tensorflow_cifar/README.md

 ## AlexNet ##

 The implementation of AlexNet follows the architecture proposed in the [paper](https://proceedings.neurips.cc/paper/2012/file/c399862d3b9d6b76c8436e924a68c45b-Paper.pdf).
-The current hardware offering is powerful enough, so the original two GPUs version's AlexNet is usually implemented in a unified fashion. ***AlexNet won the ImageNet 2012 contest (Classification and Localization)， it is the first time to apply CNN to a large scale dataset, and the eye-catching results significantly promoted the development of CNN***
+The current hardware offering is powerful enough, so the original two GPUs version's AlexNet is usually implemented in a unified fashion. ***AlexNet won the ImageNet 2012 contest (Classification and Localization), it is the first time to apply CNN to a large scale dataset, and the eye-catching results significantly promoted the development of CNN***

 ## DenseNet ##